Navigation

 How the Grant Works

-Organizations who receive the grant will have one year to fill their slots by attending programs on the KLC Path: Your Leadership Edge, Lead for Change and Equip to Lead.
-Programs must be attended in consecutive order and organizations are responsible for participant recruitment.
+Organizations who receive the grant will have one year to fill their slots by attending programs on the KLC Path: When Everyone Leads, Your Leadership Edge, Lead for Change, Equip to Lead and Take Action with Actioneer.
+The first two programs (When Everyone Leads and Your Leadership Edge) must be attended in consecutive order; there are three options to complete Step 3 of the path.
+Organizations are responsible for participant recruitment.
 With multiple offerings throughout the year, participants are free to choose when to attend their next program in the KLC Path.
-To accommodate our partners, we will host both in-person and virtual programs throughout 2023.
-Dates 2023 programs will be announced late October.
+To accommodate our partners, we will host both in-person and virtual programs throughout 2026.
+Dates for 2026 programs will be announced this fall.

 What’s not covered: